nservant/HiC-Pro/doc/_build/html/_sources/AS.txt

 Allele specific analysis
 ========================

-| If the ALLELE_SPECIFIC_SNP option is defined in the configuration, HiC-Pro will run the allele specific mode.
+| If the ALLELE_SPECIFIC_SNP option is defined in the configuration file, HiC-Pro will run the allele specific mode.
 | The ALLELE_SPECIFIC_SNP option must contain the path to a VCF file with phasing SNPs information.
-| HiC-Pro provides the `extract_snps.py utilities <UTILS.rst>`_ to generate such file.
+The `extract_snps.py <UTILS.rst>`_ utility can be used to generate such file.
-| This utility was first design to extract relevant information from the Mouse Sanger database SNPs file.
-The goal is to generate a VCF file of the F1 individual according to its parental genotype.
+| This utility was first design to extract relevant information from VCF file provided by the `Mouse Sanger database <http://www.sanger.ac.uk/resources/mouse/genomes/>`_.
+It aims at generating a VCF file of the F1 individual based on its parental genotype.
 For instance using *extract_snps.py* with *-r CASTEiJ* and *-a 129S1* will generate a VCF file with all F1 heterogyzote SNPs which can be used to distinguish *CASTEiJ* and *129S1* alleles.
+| Phasing data, such as the ones available from the `Illumina Platinum Project <http://www.illumina.com/platinumgenomes/>_` can be simply used as is.

 Allele specific mapping
 -----------------------

-| In allele-specific mode, the sequencing reads are first aligned on masked reference genome for which all polymorphic sites were first N-masked.
+| In allele-specific mode, the sequencing reads are first aligned on a masked reference genome for which all polymorphic sites were first N-masked.
-| In the current version, **this is the user responsability to provide to generate this genome and to provide the bowtie2 indexes to HiC-Pro.**
-| Example of how to generate such reference genome is discribed in the `FAQ <FAQ.rst>`_ section.
+| In the current version, **this is the user responsability to generate this genome and to provide the bowtie2 indexes to HiC-Pro.** Example of how to generate such reference genome is discribed in the `FAQ <FAQ.rst>`_ section.
 | This masking strategy avoid systematic bias toward the reference allele, compared to standard mapping where reads with the reference allele are more likely to be mapped than the reads with non-reference alleles.

 Assignment to parental genome